Svvcm/Electronic-circuit-programming/README.md

 3-Connect the servo power (usually red) and ground (usually black or brown) wires to the appropriate power and ground rails on the breadboard.

+# Software setup:

+1-Install the Arduino IDE

+2-Connect Your Arduino Uno

+3-Copy and Paste the Code

+4-Upload the Code to Arduino